coracoracora/etiquetas/README.md

 - Recursively scans a directory of markdown files
 - Looks for tags matching a specific pattern
 - Groups/aggregates tags, and shows file locations (path and range) for each.
-- Displays the whole shebang as a tree.
+- Displays the whole shebang as a tree, or a dump of Markdown parse events (in progress)

 ## What I'm adding